kutaydemiralay/Autonomous-RC-Car/README.md

 This formulation provides a computationally efficient and robust way to generate safe, dynamically feasible trajectories for the RC car.

+### Results from Sequential Convex Programming (Trajectory Planning)

 ![RC Car Speed vs Time](CarSpeedVSTime.png)

+*Figure: The speed profile of the RC car, showing acceleration to terminal velocity, cruising, and deceleration phases, along with speed dips during tight turns.*